open-telemetry/oteps/text/0097-log-data-model.md

 Type: byte sequence.

-Description: Optional request trace id as defined in [W3C Trace Context](https://www.w3.org/TR/trace-context/#trace-id).
-Can be set for logs that are part of request processing and have an assigned trace id.
+Description: Request trace id as defined in
+[W3C Trace Context](https://www.w3.org/TR/trace-context/#trace-id).
+Can be set
+for logs that are part of request processing and have an assigned trace id.
+This field is optional.

 #### Field: `SpanId`

 Type: byte sequence.

-Description: Optional span id.
+Description: Span id.
 Can be set for logs that are part of a particular processing span.
 If SpanId is present TraceId SHOULD be also present.
+This field is optional.

 #### Field: `TraceFlags`

 Type: byte.

-Description: Optional trace flag as defined in
+Description: Trace flag as defined in
 [W3C Trace Context](https://www.w3.org/TR/trace-context/#trace-flags)
 specification.
 At the time of writing the specification defines one flag - the SAMPLED flag.
+This field is optional.

 ### Severity Fields